 , getByXPath

-), which allow you to work with an XPath expression to precisely access fetch data from the document.
+), which allow you to work with an XPath expression to precisely access fetched data from the document.
 Please refer to

 JavaDoc of HtmlUnit